Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 This works across multiple levels, which means that a `*.clayer.yml` file could also `consume` other functionality.

-The `connections` node is used to identify compatible software layers.
+The `connections:` node is used to identify compatible software layers.
 These software layers could be stored in CMSIS software packs using the following structure:

 - A reference application described in a `*.cproject.yml` file could be provided in a git repository.
 This reference application uses software layers that are provided in CMSIS software packs.